MITgcm/xmitgcm/doc/llcreader.rst

     'oceQnet', 'oceQsw', 'oceSPDep', 'oceSPflx', 'oceSPtnd', 'oceSflux', 'oceTAUX', 'oceTAUY', 'sIceLoad']

-Nguyen et al. (2020).
+Nguyen, An T., Ocaña, V., Pillar, H., Bigdeli, A., Smith, T. A., & Heimbach, P. (2021).
 The Arctic Subpolar gyre sTate Estimate: a data-constrained and dynamically consistent ocean-sea ice estimate for 2002–2017.
 Submitted to Journal of Advances in Modeling Earth Systems.

 ASTE Release 1 on Sverdrup